ShilpaChh/Golden-Square/challenges/03_design_a_single_method.md

 > * The name of the method.
 > * What parameters it takes, their names and data types.
 > * What it returns and the data type of that value.
-> * Any other side effects it might have.
+> * Any side effects it might have.
 >
 > Steps 3 and 4 then operate as a cycle.
 >